ryanMicrosoftTest/fabric-data-engineering-ws/README.md

 Solution:  Restore Points make it possible to roll your data warehouse back to an earlier state

+Note: There is a programmatic approach to this in the notebook located at [fabric_items/Data Warehouse Restore Points/restore_points_nb.Notebook/notebook-content.py](fabric_items/Data%20Warehouse%20Restore%20Points/restore_points_nb.Notebook/notebook-content.py) in this repo.

 What are Restore Points:
 - Recovery points of the warehouse created by copying only the metadata, while referencing the data files in OneLake